amirap/QueryLens_AI_SQL_Agent/README.md

 ## Author

-Built by **Amir** as a hands-on exploration of agentic design patterns (reflection, self-correction) and LLM application development.
+Built by **Amir Piltan** as a hands-on exploration of agentic design patterns (reflection, self-correction) and LLM application development.